How I Set Up the Emergency Lighting Test Template with Customers in Pilla

 Common mistakes (and how to avoid them):

-Running the test too long — This isn't a battery duration test.
+Running the test too long.
+This isn't a battery duration test.
 A few minutes is sufficient to verify units illuminate.
-Longer tests unnecessarily drain batteries.
+Longer tests drain batteries unnecessarily.

-Testing only visible areas — Emergency lights in rarely-visited areas (storage rooms, plant rooms, roof access) still need checking.
+Testing only visible areas.
+Emergency lights in rarely-visited areas like storage rooms, plant rooms, and roof access still need checking.
 People may need to escape through these areas.

 Best practices to follow: